bartoszwarzocha/wxwidgets_book_examples/README.md

 ## From base application to your own IDE!

 ## Introduction
-The repository contains a selection of sample [wxWidgets](https://www.wxwidgets.org/) applications, which are supplementary material to book **"Cross-Platform Programming with C++ and wxWidgets 3"** which is my _magnum opus_.
+The repository contains a selection of sample [wxWidgets](https://www.wxwidgets.org/) applications, which are supplementary material to my book **"Cross-Platform Programming with C++ and wxWidgets 3"**.
 The book can be found at:
 [https://ksiegarnia.pwn.pl/Programowanie-wieloplatformowe-z-C-i-wxWidgets-3,750527898,p.html](https://ksiegarnia.pwn.pl/Programowanie-wieloplatformowe-z-C-i-wxWidgets-3,750527898,p.html)

 All examples are licensed under the [wxWidgets License](https://www.wxwidgets.org/about/licence/).